 The Medicaid factor

 The only reason to consider prepaying your funeral, burial, or cremation is to shelter your assets from Medicaid.
 Money you set aside in an irrevocable trust will be excluded from your net assets when your eligibility to receive Supplementary Security Income (SSI) or Medicaid benefits is determined.
 On the other hand, money placed in a revocable trust can be taken by Medicaid if your other assets have been depleted.
+Maximum allowable assets vary by state, but may be as low as $2,000.

 You should make sure that the plan you buy is a legitimate Medicaid-exempt trust.
 Also, be aware that any money left over after funeral expenses are paid is subject to recovery by Medicaid.
 Don’t buy an irrevocable funeral trust “just in case” you might need Medicaid—wait until you know for sure.